Abandoned & Little-Known Airfields:

 and listed the operator as Midwest Executive Aircraft Inc.

-The July 1989 Kansas City Sectional Chart (courtesy of Timothy Aanerud)
+The last aeronautical chart depiction which has been located of Lake Winnebago Airport was on the July 1989 Kansas City Sectional Chart (courtesy of Timothy Aanerud).

-depicted Lake Winnebago as having a single 3,400' paved runway.
+It depicted Lake Winnebago Airport as having a single 3,400' paved runway.

 According to Tom Reardon, “Around 1994, Lake Winnebago sold the property back to Martin Marietta Aggregates.”